 Why should I use an accredited landlord?
 (Potential tenant)

 All Landlords which are members of the scheme have signed up to our Code of Conduct and we have assessed that they are Fit and Proper.
 The scheme requires members to act reasonably and responsibly towards tenants to ensure that the properties are in a good standard and are well maintained.
 All properties which are advertised on the site have been (or will be) inspected by an officer to ensure they are suitable and to the accredited standard and all relevant safety paperwork (Gas Safety Certificates, etc) have been received.

 What if my accredited landlord doesn't deal with my complaint?

 If you have a problem with your Rent it Right accredited property you should first contact your landlord.
-If the problem has not been resolved you should contact the Rent it Right administrator who will arrange for a Housing Standards Officer to contact you and arrange to inspect the property.
+If the problem has not been resolved you should contact the Rent it Right team who will arrange for a Housing Standards Officer to contact you and arrange to inspect the property.
 The officer will carry out a full inspection and contact your landlord to arrange any works if it is required.
 Rent it Right expects landlords to deal with complaints promptly and be proactive with their response.
 Failure to cooperate with the Local Authority could result in the landlord being removed from the scheme and possible enforcement action.

 Why do I have to do CPD?

 The scheme requires members to continue their professional development to allow them to operate their letting businesses more successfully, provide tenants with the safest and highest quality accommodation and reduce the requirement for Local Authority involvement.
 This allows members to broaden their knowledge and skill set and become professionals in their area, we believe that knowledge is the key!
 We require members to gain 20 points per year, and this should be easy to achieve through various training and participation methods.